Namchee/henshin/README.md

 ## Usage

-There are 3 ways to consume the transformers:
+There are 4 ways to consume the transformers:

 1. **CLI Wrapper**

-   Unfortunately, TypeScript [does not support custom transformers](https://github.com/microsoft/TypeScript/issues/14419) by default.
+   By default, TypeScript [does not support custom transformers](https://github.com/microsoft/TypeScript/issues/14419) by default.
 The community addresses this issue by providing a CLI wrapper that augments the functionality of `tsc`. such as [`ttypescript`](https://github.com/cevek/ttypescript) and [`ts-patch`](https://github.com/nonara/ts-patch).

 2. **Compiler API**